NixOS/nix.dev/source/tutorials/module-system/module-system.md

 This takes all the `departure` markers from all users in the `config` argument, and adds them to `map.markers` if their `location` attribute is not `null`.

-The `config.users` attribute set is passed to `attrValues`, which returns a list of values of each of the attributes in the set (here, the set of `config.users` you've defined), sorted alphabetically (this how attribute names are stored in the Nix language).
+The `config.users` attribute set is passed to `attrValues`, which returns a list of values of each of the attributes in the set (here, the set of `config.users` you've defined), sorted alphabetically (which is how attribute names are stored in the Nix language).

 Back in `default.nix`, the resulting `map.markers` option value is still accessed by `requestParams`, which in turn is used to generate arguments to the script that ultimately calls the Google Maps API.